Eiriksak/CAsT_2019/README.md

 under /collection.

 ### Produce OpenMatch results
-Please see [OpenMatch experiemnts page](https://github.com/thunlp/OpenMatch/blob/master/docs/experiments-msmarco.md) to see how to reproduce the OpenMatch results
+Please see [OpenMatch experiments page](https://github.com/thunlp/OpenMatch/blob/master/docs/experiments-msmarco.md) to see how to reproduce the OpenMatch results.